-So you might always be busy saving more of your income and looking for more ways to grow your capital, but have you ever wondered how secured you are financially?
-If you were to use a personal finance checklist, how well would you score?
+Are you financially secured if you save more than 50% of your income?
+Have you ever considered what being financially secured means?
+You might always be busy saving your income and looking for more ways to grow your capital, but have you ever wondered how secured you are financially?
+The easiest way to check is to use a personal finance checklist!

-Use this personal finance checklist template to see how secure you are!
+Use this Personal Finance Checklist to see how secure you are!
 Add the ticks from the bonus section as well!

 - If you have 0 – 2 ticks: Not bad but let’s take a look at the list and find the easiest thing you can do right now to get another tick!